executablebooks/MyST-NB/docs/use/hiding.md

 ## Hiding markdown cells

 You cannot hide an entire markdown cell, but you can sections of markdown **content** by using roles and directives.

-For more information on how to do this, see [the `sphinx-togglebutton` documentation](https://sphinx-togglebutton.readthedocs.io/en/latest/).
+For information on how to hide / toggle markdown content in Sphinx, see either [the `sphinx-togglebutton` documentation](https://sphinx-togglebutton.readthedocs.io/en/latest/) or the [`sphinx-design` dropdowns documentation](https://sphinx-design.readthedocs.io/en/latest/dropdowns.html).

 (use/removing)=